Home Blog

 The respondent filed a 251-page response with the court, rebutting Oshri’s claims and attaching documents tying Oshri to an alleged PPE (Personal Protective Equipment) scheme also involving businessman and gold investor Marc Lubaszka and his now-defunct Fly Private X.

-As previously reported by Investor News, Lubaszka is also linked to Buy Gold Brightly, whose publicly listed owner was rapper Dylan Raw (Dylan Rottkov).
+Investor News previously reported Lubaszka is also linked to Buy Gold Brightly, whose publicly listed owner was rapper Dylan Raw (Dylan Rottkov).

 From around 2021, Oshri and her attorney sought to suppress reporting on this issue.
 In 2021, her attorney sent this reporter and her source a written cease-and-desist demand regarding coverage.
 For years, this outlet has led the media’s investigative efforts into this matter.